PERSONAL FINANCE | august 12, 2024

 Debt

 Debt, like assets, especially if handled through the court system, is often divided between spouses based on state law and/or “fairness.”
-For instance, the higher-income spouse or the spouse awarded a greater share of assets, may be assigned a greater percentage of the marital debt.
+For instance, the higher‑income spouse or the spouse awarded a greater share of assets may be assigned a greater percentage of the marital debt.
 While not equal, this may be deemed fair because that spouse has higher income and/or assets necessary to service and pay down those obligations incurred during the marriage.

 Insurance

 Life insurance is often a key component of financial planning and lifestyle protection for married couples, especially if young children are involved.
-But in the event of a divorce (and/or if your children are grown), it’s likely you’ll want to change your beneficiaries or perhaps, discontinue coverage.
-However, if you or any minor children might suffer financially in the event of your or your ex-spouse’s passing, you could insist upon insurance coverage as part of your settlement.
+But in the event of a divorce (and/or if your children are grown), it’s likely you’ll want to change your beneficiaries or, perhaps, discontinue coverage.
+However, if you or any minor children might suffer financially in the event of your or your ex‑spouse’s passing, you could insist upon insurance coverage as part of your settlement.

 Consider your total insurance cost and coverage options carefully and prior to the divorce being finalized.
 This way, in addition to ensuring continuity of protection for yourself and your children, you can see that any financial assistance required from your ex‑spouse to afford your coverage is specified in the final agreement.

-For instance, perhaps you both agree for the lower-income spouse to receive a higher gross amount of total assets, but primarily tax-deferred assets (which will be taxed as ordinary income upon withdrawal), and the higher-income spouse to receive less overall, but primarily taxable assets (which will receive more favorable capital gains tax treatment upon sale).
+For instance, you both may agree for the lower‑income spouse to receive a higher gross amount of total assets, but primarily tax‑deferred assets (which will be taxed as ordinary income upon withdrawal), and the higher‑income spouse to receive less overall, but primarily taxable assets (which will receive more favorable capital gains tax treatment upon sale).
 Due to your differing income situations, this division may prove mutually beneficial because you will each likely keep more of the respective assets you’ve received (after tax) than if all asset types were split proportionately.

-Whether one on one, or through mediation or collaborative divorce, greater satisfaction with the fairness of the outcome might be achieved if you, not the court, ultimately decide.
+Whether one‑on‑one or through mediation or collaborative divorce, greater satisfaction with the fairness of the outcome might be achieved if you, not the court, ultimately decide.

 You can begin reestablishing your financial life as soon as you begin your separation, including reassessing your goals and making plans to work toward them.
-A trusted financial advisor can help you review your finances, and address the following items:
+A trusted financial advisor can help you review your finances and address the following items:

 • Create a budget that aligns with your new income and expense situation.
 Many major household expenses that were previously shared (such as housing and health care) will now need to be paid independently.
 This may require trimming expenses, particularly in housing, or reducing your spending outlay in other areas.
 While not ideal, it may be necessary, and finding a trusted advisor to help you navigate those newfound changes is crucial to forming a path toward financial sustainability.

 • Update your retirement plan.
 An advisor can provide personalized education and recommendations regarding your retirement preparedness, savings rate, investment mix, holdings, asset allocation, and Social Security options.
-(See “Social Security Benefits After Divorce.”)
+(See Social Security benefits after divorce.)

 • Once the divorce is finalized, address and enact any necessary changes to your estate plan and authorized parties.
 This would include updating trusted contacts, authorized traders, executors, trustees, and beneficiary designations on all accounts, life insurance policies, wills, and trusts.
 It is especially important to work with a legal professional to update your will and/or trust documents and revise your power of attorney and health care proxy documents (as your designated decision‑maker has likely changed).